Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 Toy wood blocks stacked up in a play session by a hard of hearing toddler

-Old fashioned wood blocks are one of our favorite toys for encouraging language development.
+Old fashioned wood blocks like this 60-piece hardwood set from Melissa & Doug are one of our favorite toys for encouraging language development.
 And they're so fun for all ages!

 Many of our daughter's speech therapy sessions involve play.
-Our SLP team teaches us creative strategies for playing with her toys in LSL-friendly ways.
+Our SLP team teaches us creative strategies for playing with her toys in ways that support language development.
+One of our best examples of this is how we used our daughter's Manhattan Toy Put & Peek Birdhouse in countless speech therapy sessions.

-A focus on play made it easier for us to practice LSL strategies with our daughter seamlessly.
+A focus on play made it easier for us to practice listening and language strategies with our daughter seamlessly.
 It's often what she wants to be doing anyways—especially as she's grown from an infant to a toddler!

 On a serious note, play helps make speech therapy a positive experience for infants and toddlers.
 Hearing loss entails countless doctor visits, tests, and procedures.
 Our brave kids deserve some time with their stuffed animals, wood blocks, and favorite stories.